qinguorui2001/tp/docs/UserGuide.md

 Possible Usage:

-* YYou can use `done` to track completion status of an assignment among your students.
+* You can use `done` to track completion status of an assignment among your students.

 ### Removing an assignment of a student: `remove`